patrick-motard/SearchEngineV1/README.md

 > a field name (like "Color", "Part", "Title", etc) and an
 > associated value.
 Since a value could be a string, a number,
 > or something more complex like an array or object, we need
 > a universal way for the value to be anything.
-This is done by
+Hence, the value
+> just has type Object (which could be String, Integer, even a
+> Map).

+> Later (beyond Version 1) we will need to save things into
+> a file, including the values can can be objects.
+To enable
+> this future design, Field has two class methods "convert"
-> converting the data into a byte array:  standard Java library
+> and "revert", which use standard Java library methods to convert
-> methods convert anything into a byte array. i
+> anything into a byte array.
+The "toBytes" method returns
+> convert(this), that is, the Field object itself as an array
+> of bytes.

-> The Field constructor converts the type of the value into a
+> The Field constructor saves name and value; Two getter
-> byte array (class method "convert" does this).
-Two "getter"
 > methods return the field name and field value for a Field
 > object.

-> The advantage of using a byte array for a field value is that
-> it can be any kind of object.
-Similarly, we might consider
-> converting a Field object itself into a byte array:  this would
-> be useful in some future scenarious if we plan to save Field
-> objects to a file or something like that.
-The "toBytes" method
-> returns a byte array representing both field name and field value,
-> which is used by Indexers and FieldSearch instances for some
-> lookups.

 Node.java